MatrixMike/ViSi-Genie-Arduino-Library/README.md

 Arduino Library for 4D Systems ViSi-Genie Environment

-This library now supports support for neagative numbers, unsigned longs, unsigned integers with the WriteStr function.
+This library now supports support for negative numbers, unsigned longs, unsigned integers with the WriteStr function.
 This library now features enhanced String Writing capability, no longer is a character Array the only viable option.
 This library recently included support for the new Workshop4 PRO features.
 This library recently added support for 2+ displays connected to a single Arduino, and adds a new Demo to illustrate how that is achieved.